 Which data regions does monday.com support?

-Our default data region is in the US and our new EU data region in Germany.
+Our default data region is the US.
+In January 2021 we started to roll out our first EU data region in Germany.
 Additional data regions are currently under review and will be announced in the future.

 How do I select a data region?